rotationalio/rotational.io/content/en/blog/2021-04-06-a-distributed-systems-maze.md

 Of course, it's easy to get lost in the maze of algorithms, protocols, and terminology related to distributed systems.
 It's a complex topic and there are a lot of good approaches, most of which leverage strategic optimizations that further confuse the underlying principles.

 Most of the talented engineers and technical executives I know get lost in the details of two fundamental concepts: **coordination** and **consistency**.
-In the post, we'll take a look at distributed systems through the metaphor &mdash; a robot stuck in a maze &mdash; to illustrate why coordination is necessary (and difficult!), and what exactly creates consistency issues.
+In the post, we'll take a look at distributed systems through a metaphor &mdash; a robot stuck in a maze &mdash; to illustrate why coordination is necessary (and difficult!), and what exactly creates consistency issues.
 A bit fanciful?
 Sure, but hard to forget!

 ## Coordination